silvasouzaadriano/rocketseatbootcamp8/docs/README.md

           - secure: false,
     - For email templates friendly we'll use the handlebars (https://handlebarsjs.com/), For achieve that its need add libs bellow:
       - yarn add express-handlebars nodemailer-express-handlebars
+    - With redis docker installed, install the queue tool called bee-queue (https://github.com/bee-queue/bee-queue).
+Another option would be the keu (https://github.com/Automattic/kue), which have less performance but is used when is needed more robustenss (i.e: For control priorities in jobs)
+      - yarn add bee-queue